Registration and login are required to submit items online and to check the status of current submissions.

 Manuscript content should be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Method; Findings and Discussion; Conclusions; Acknowledgements; and References.

 - This is your opportunity to attract the reader's attention.
 Remember that readers are the potential authors who will cite your article.
 Identify the main issue of the paper.
 Begin with the subject of the paper.
 The title should be accurate, unambiguous, specific, and complete.
 Do not contain infrequently-used abbreviations.
-The title of the paper should be in 16 pt bold Times New Roman and be centered.
-The title should not be more than 12 words.
+The title of the paper should be in 22pt bold Helvetica and be left aligned.
+The title should not be more than 16 words.

 - Write Author(s) names without title and professional positions such as Prof, Dr, Production Manager, etc. Do not abbreviate your last/family name.
 Always give your First and Last names.